Lemon-Juiced/Jot/README.md

 - `Ctrl+Z`: Undo.
 - `ESC`: Quit.

-- `Ctrl+F`: Find — open an inline Find prompt below the title/help.
+- `Ctrl+F`: Find — Open Find prompt below the title/help.
 Matches are highlighted in yellow and the currently-selected target; use Up/Down to move between matches, `Enter` jumps the editor cursor to the selected match, `ESC` closes the Find prompt.
-- `Ctrl+R`: Replace — opens Find then Replace prompts (two reserved prompt lines).
+- `Ctrl+R`: Replace — Opens Find then Replace prompts (two reserved prompt lines).
 Matches are highlighted in yellow and the currently-selected replacement target is highlighted in red; use Up/Down to move the selection, type the replacement text and press `Enter` to replace the current selected match. `ESC` cancels Replace.

 ### Notes
 - Line numbers and the guide are visual only and are not written to the file.